tessthom/tessthom/README.md

 My prior career was spent developing physical objects for humans to enjoy and teaching others to do the same.
 From fancy chairs to wooden boats to theatrical sets, I designed, modeled, tested, and built it all.
 Then I woke up one day and couldn't walk.

-In the slog of recovery from a spine injury I got curious about developing digital objects, dipped my toes into programming, and have been hooked ever since.
-I'll graduate with an AAS in Web Development in May of 2024.
-I love bringing unqiue, challenging ideas to life and hope to contribute toward make the web a more equitable, uplifting space. 🪜🤲
+In the slog of recovery I got curious about developing digital objects, dipped my toes into programming, and have been hooked ever since.
+As a lifelong design-build nerd, I value craftsmanship and endeavor to balance form and function in all that I do.
+I love bringing innovative ideas to performant life and am eager to contribute toward a more equitable, accessible web. 🪜🤲